celo-org/celo-monorepo/packages/docs/GLOSSARY.md

 ## Uptime Score

-A variable that is tracked for each validator by the Proof of Stake mechanism that approximates how regularly that validator participates in consensus.
+A variable that is tracked for each validator by the proof-of-stake mechanism that approximates how regularly that validator participates in consensus.

 ## Validator

-Both: the entity in the Proof of Stake mechanism that can be associated with a validator group and subsequently elected; and a running instance of the Celo Blockchain software that is configured and ready (if elected) to participate in the Byzantine Fault Tolerant consensus algorithm to agree new blocks to append to the blockchain ledger.
+Both: the entity in the proof-of-stake mechanism that can be associated with a validator group and subsequently elected; and a running instance of the Celo Blockchain software that is configured and ready (if elected) to participate in the Byzantine Fault Tolerant consensus algorithm to agree new blocks to append to the blockchain ledger.

 ## Validator Group

-The entity in the Proof of Stake mechanism that can associate validators, receive votes from holders of Locked Gold and cause those validators to be elected.
+The entity in the proof-of-stake mechanism that can associate validators, receive votes from holders of Locked Gold and cause those validators to be elected.

 ## Validator Set